JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 # Acknowledgements

-The authors would like to thank Alberto De Marchi for his implementation of the Augmented Lagrangian solver.
+The authors would like to thank A. De Marchi for the Augmented Lagrangian solver.
-Mohamed Laghdaf Habiboullah is supported by an excellence FRQNT grant.
+M. L. Habiboullah is supported by an excellence FRQNT grant.
-Youssef Diouane, Maxence Gollier and Dominique Orban are partially supported by an NSERC Discovery Grant.
+Y. Diouane, M. Gollier and D. Orban are partially supported by an NSERC Discovery Grant.

 # References